 A step-by-step guide to setup Joomla website on Lightsail powered by AWS.

-A few weeks back, Amazon announced new service called “Lightsail” to provide VPS (Virtual Private Server) starting from $5 a month.
+A few weeks back, Amazon announced a new service called “Lightsail” to provide VPS (Virtual Private Server) starting from $5 a month.

 In $5 plan, you get 512 MB RAM, one virtual CPU, 20 GB SSD, 1 TB transfer

 By looking at pricing, looks like direct completion with DigitalOcean.

 However, in this article, – I will focus on Joomla.

 Some of the notable features.

 - Static IP address